jekys13/php-fuck/README.md

 ## About

-This app is a simple implementation of amazing [TheFuck](https://github.com/nvbn/thefuck) tool App helps to fix typos in commands.
+This app is a simple implementation of amazing [TheFuck](https://github.com/nvbn/thefuck) tool.

+App helps to fix typos in commands.
 Works with git commands only.

 ## Requirements